 - Uneven slabs – A construction team may fail to pour your slab evenly, resulting in uneven floors, disproportionate sinkage, and dampness throughout your home.

-- Inappropriately treated concrete – Concrete requires a specific degree of care when it’s first being poured around your home.
+- Concrete treated inappropriately – Concrete requires a specific degree of care when it’s first being poured around your home.
 Concrete that dries too quickly, for example, can become brittle.
 This means it will be more likely to crack later down the line.
-Similarly, concrete can be cut while it’s still wet, leaving it more vulnerable to cracks when exposed to a significant degree of weight.
+Likewise, concrete is able to be cut even though it’s still wet, leaving it more vulnerable to cracks when exposed to a significant degree of weight.

 Symptoms of Foundation Failure

-Some of the most common signs of a damaged foundation include but are not limited to:
+Some common signs of a damaged foundation include:

-- Interior dampness and high levels of humidity
+- Interior dampness matched to high levels of humidity

 Note that these symptoms can also indicate leaks in your basement or crawl space.
-To distinguish between signs of foundation damage and other damage throughout your home, you’ll want to reach out to the team of professional contractors serving your area.
+To distinguish between signs of foundation damage and other damage throughout your home, you’ll want to reach out to the team of foundation experts serving your area.

-You should also keep a wary eye out for mold in homes that have started to show signs of foundation damage.
+You should also keep an eye out for mold in homes that have started to show signs of foundation damage.
 While mold can help you trace the foundation damage that you’re contending with, it can also put the household’s overall health at risk.

 Repairing a Damaged Foundation

-If a team of construction workers appears to be responsible for damage done to your foundation, you don’t have to resign yourself to a damaged home.
-Instead, you can choose to reach out to the professional contractors working in your area.
+You don’t have to resign yourself to a damaged home.
+Instead, you can reach out to the foundation professionals working in your area.

 Foundation, basement, and crawl space repair professionals serving the Detroit area can walk through your home with you and determine what kind of foundation damage you may be contending with.
 The pros at FSM can provide you with a free quote detailing what kind of repairs or preventive measures may best help you limit the kind of damage your home might have to endure.